summer811/uno-cpp/README.md

 [简体中文](README_ZH.md) | English
+---

 ### ⚖️ Disclaimer / 免责声明
-**EN**: "UNO" is a registered trademark of Mattel, Inc. This project is a non-commercial, purely educational student project designed to demonstrate C++ programming and graphics capabilities.
-It has no affiliation with, and is not endorsed by Mattel.
+**"UNO"** is a registered trademark of Mattel, Inc. The background music (BGM) used in this project originates from Tencent's **"Fight the Landlord" (欢乐斗地主)**.

+This project is a non-commercial, purely educational student assignment designed to demonstrate C++ programming and graphics capabilities.
+It has no affiliation with, and is not endorsed by Mattel or Tencent.
 All code and visual assets are independently developed.

-**ZH**: "UNO" 是美泰公司（Mattel, Inc.）的注册商标。本项目为高校学生期末大作业，属于**非商业性、纯教学用途的独立开发项目**，旨在展示 C++ 编程与图形库应用。本项目与美泰公司无任何商业关联或利益往来。项目内所有代码与视觉素材均为独立原创。
+---
 # UNO-Cpp: A Custom-Art UNO Card Game Built with C++ and EasyX

 ## 📌 Project Overview